A Survey on Training-free Alignment of Large Language Models: TF Alignment Methods

 \paragraph{Guidance-Based} For guidance-based approaches, \cite{qian-etal-2024-towards, wang-etal-2024-inferaligner, huang-etal-2024-chat, bhattacharjee2024inferencetimecategorywisesafetysteering, cao2025scans, li2025internal} extract guidance vectors to adjust the activation states of the target model during inference, achieving alignment.
 To predict next-token rewards for efficient and effective autoregressive generation, GenARM~\cite{xu2025genarmrewardguidedgeneration} and CARDS \citep{li2025cascaderewardsamplingefficient} leverage the reward model to guide frozen LLMs toward expected distribution.
 PAD \citep{chen2024padpersonalizedalignmentllms} and ARGS \citep{Khanov2024ARGSAA} leverage token-level rewards to guide the decoding process, dynamically guiding the base model’s predictions.
 Nudging~\cite{fei2024nudginginferencetimealignmentmodel} and WSD \citep{song-etal-2025-well} combine a large base model with a much smaller aligned model.
+CAVGAN~\cite{li-etal-2025-cavgan} utilizes generative adversarial network to learn the security judgment boundary inside the LLM to achieve efficient alignment.
 RDS~\cite{zeng2025rootdefencestrategiesensuring} designs a root classifier based on the discriminative capacity of queries, and then reorders the token and prioritizes the benign token.
 To directly align model outputs with human preferences, OPAD~\cite{zhu2025onthefly} guides the generation of a final output that aligns with the target principle in a token-by-token manner.

 \paragraph{Dynamic Search Strategy} Search strategies have also been frequently used for alignment.
 RAIN \citep{li2024rain} mirrors human behavioral patterns, which allows LLMs to evaluate their own generation and use the evaluation results to guide rewind and generation for self-alignment.
 Similarly, DeAL \citep{huang2024dealdecodingtimealignmentlarge} views decoding as a heuristic-guided search process and facilitates the use of a wide variety of alignment objectives.
 TreeBoN \citep{qiu2024treebonenhancinginferencetimealignment} combines tree search strategies with Best-of-N (BoN) sampling, iteratively expanding high-quality partial responses while pruning low-quality candidates to improve alignment quality and efficiency.
 DARWIN \citep{hung2024inferencetimealignmentrewardguided} achieves the right balance between exploration and exploitation of rewards during decoding with evolutionary heuristics.
 Additionally, \citet{zhu2024personalityalignmentlargelanguage} proposed PAS, which includes direction search and distance search.
 They focuse on the alignment with personal traits and develop an activation intervention optimization method to enhance LLMs’ ability to efficiently align with individual behavioral preferences using minimal data and computational resources.